MicroFocus/robodriver/README.md

 ## Drag & Drop

 For drag and drop it is needed to provide a source and target element.
-For those elements a `//rectangle` of a screen can be used, for example:
+For those elements a `//rectangle` of a screen can be used, defined by x,y coordinates of its left upper corner, width and height can be zero, for example:

 ```
 WebElement source = screen.findElement(